Information compiled by Duane Alan Hahn, a.k.a. Random Terrain.

 “Give It To Me Baby” by Rick James (May 30) YT

 Best Guess.
 Atari Age (V1N1 Spring 81) claimed that Warlords was supposed to be released in May, but they were off by about a month with previous games, so June would be more like it.
 A.N.A.L.O.G. said the game was due to be released at the end of June.
-The earliest trustworthy mention of Warlords in a newspaper ad that I've found so far is from June 21, 1981, but most ads had Warlords COMING SOON until July.
-I'll mark this as late June for now.
+The earliest trustworthy mention of Warlords in a newspaper ad that I've found so far is from June 18, 1981.
+Looks like at least some people could buy Warlords in June.

 HELP! spoke with personnel at Atari and learned the “Warlords” game has just been released this month, so it's not surprising that you haven't seen it in any of the department stores.
 Also, the “Asteroids” game will not be released until the end of July.